 The front-end engineering and design (FEED) of the facility was undertaken by Technip Daewoo Consortium (TDC), a joint venture (JV) between Technip and Daewoo Shipbuilding & Marine Engineering (DSME).
 TDC received the FEED contract from Petronas Floating LNG 1 (Labuan), a subsidiary of PETRONAS, in December 2010 and is also responsible for the construction of the facility.

 PFLNG SATU was constructed at Daewoo’s shipyard in Okpo, South Korea.
-The facility will be towed to its location, 180km offshore of Bintulu, in the second quarter of 2016.
-It will be moored at the location and is estimated to produce 1.2 million tonnes of LNG a year.
+The floating LNG facility was towed to its location, 180km offshore of Bintulu, in 2016.
+It has a processing capacity of 1.2 million tonnes of LNG a year.

-Petronas signed an engineering, procurement, construction, installation and commissioning contract for PFLNG 1 with TDC in June 2012.
-Construction of the facility started a year later with first steel cut in June 2013.
+Petronas Floating LNG 1 (Labuan) signed an engineering, procurement, construction, installation and commissioning contract for PFLNG 1 with TDC in June 2012.
+Construction of the facility started a year later, with the first steel cut in June 2013.
 The keel was laid in January 2014 and the official launching ceremony was held in April 2014, while construction was completed in March 2016.

-PFLNG SATU is the second FLNG development in the world after the Prelude FLNG, which is being developed by Shell and is expected to come on stream in 2017.
+PFLNG SATU is the second FLNG development in the world after the Prelude FLNG, which was developed by Shell.
+The Prelude FLNG started production in December 2018.